 Our first main result is: \begin{thm} Let $\H$ be a simple $d$-uniform hypergraph with edge ideal $I\subseteq R$, and let $c$ be the minimum size of a 2-collage in $\H$.
 Then $\reg(R/I)\le(d-1)c$. \end{thm} Indeed, Theorem \ref{intro.thm.collage-uniform} will follow from the following more general result: \begin{thm} Let $\H$ be a simple hypergraph with edge ideal $I\subseteq R$, and let $\{E_{1},\dots,E_{c}\}$ be a 2-collage in $\H$.
-Then $\reg(R/I)\leq\sum_{i=1}^{c}\left(\left|E_{i}\right|-1\right)$. \end{thm} In the case where our hypergraph $\H$ is not a graph, a minimum 2-collage in $\H$ is bigger than the \emph{minimax matching number} (that is, the minimum size of a maximal matching).
+Then $\reg(R/I)\leq\sum_{i=1}^{c}\left(\left|E_{i}\right|-1\right)$. \end{thm} In the case where our hypergraph $\H$ is not a graph, a minimum 2-collage in $\H$ is generally bigger than the \emph{minimax matching number} (that is, the minimum size of a maximal matching).
 We shall see in Example \ref{ex.matching} that even in the uniform case, the bound in Theorem \ref{intro.thm.collage-uniform} is no longer true if we replace $c$ by the minimax matching number $m$ of $\H$, and in fact that $\reg(R/I)$ can be arbitrary larger than $(d-1)m$.
 If $\H$ is a graph, the minimum size of a 2-collage is easily seen to be the minimax matching number, so Theorem \ref{intro.thm.collage-uniform} restricted to graphs recovers \cite[Theorem 6.7]{Ha/VanTuyl:2008} and \cite[Theorem 11 and discussion following]{Woodroofe:2010UNPc}.